Border Commuters & F-3 Visa

 Students MAY work on or off campus through Curricular Practical Training (CPT)

-Students MUST renew the I-20 every semester before the expiration date located on section 5 in the I-20.
+Students MUST renew the I-20 every semester before the expiration date located on page 1 the I-20.
 This gives students continuous status which is important for maintaining eligibility for work authorization .
 If students do not renew the I-20 on time, they have to wait until they have two terms of continuous status.